-(10) CONTINGENCIES
+(7) CONTINGENCIES

-During the second quarter of 2006, our Chief Executive Officer, a Vice President of ours and we were named as co-defendants in Parniani v.
+During the second quarter of 2006, our Chief Executive, a Vice President of ours, and the Company were named as co-defendants in Parniani v.
 Cardinal Health, Inc. et al., Case No. 0:06-cv-02514-PJS-JJG in the U.S. District Court in the District of Minnesota for unspecified damages based on workers' compensation and related claims.
-On July 27, 2007, the federal district court dismissed the case against us and our Chief Executive Officer and Vice President.
-The plaintiff has appealed this ruling to the Eighth Circuit Court of Appeals.
-The plaintiff is a former employee of a third-party service provider to us.
-The service provider, which was also named as a co-defendant, agreed to assume control of our defense at its cost pursuant to a contract between it and us.
-Based upon the information available to us to date, we believe that all asserted claims against us and the individual defendants are without merit.
-However, if any of the plaintiff's claims are deemed meritorious on appeal, we expect to be indemnified by the service provider so that resolution of this mater is not expected to have a material adverse effect on our future financial results or financial condition.
+In July 2007, the federal district court dismissed the case against the Company and its officers.
+The Eighth Circuit Court of Appeals affirmed this ruling in December 2008.
+The plaintiff filed a petition for rehearing en bane with the U.S. Court of Appeals for the Eighth Circuit in February 2009.
+After this petition was denied in March 2009, the plaintiff filed a motion for stay of mandate with the U.S. Court of Appeals for the Eighth Circuit in April 2009.
+The plaintiff is a former employee of a third-party service provider to the Company.
+The service provider, which was also named as a codefendant, agreed to assume control of the Company's defense at its cost pursuant to a contract between the service provider and the Company.
+Based upon the information available to date, management believes that all asserted claims against the Company and the individual defendants are without merit.
+However, if any of the plaintiff's claims are deemed to be meritorious upon rehearing, the Company expects to be indemnified by the service provider so that resolution of this matter is not expected to have a material adverse effect on the Company's future financial results or financial condition.